On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Experiments

-\lblsec{resize_data} Previously, we considered the scenario when the dataset was not downsampled (i.e., $\resize_\text{data}$ is the identity function).
-However, as discussed in \refsec{intro} and illustrated in \reffig{fid_steps}, a common practice among research community is training a model on a low-res version of the original dataset~\cite{zhao2020diffaugment,karras2020training,zhang2020consistency}.
-Researchers need to pre-process the dataset images beforehand to the desired lower resolution (e.g., $256\times256$ for FFHQ or $128\times128$ for ImageNet) or pre-process a batch of images during data loading.
-Before, the target distribution was fixed, and differences were purely introduced during post-hoc FID evaluation.
-Now, the situation is much more complicated. \textit{Different resizing choices will result in different training distributions entirely}.
-In this section, we study the effects of resizing the dataset images using separate implementations.
+Previously, we considered the scenario when the dataset was not downsampled.
+However, as discussed in \refsec{intro} and illustrated in \reffig{fid_steps}, dataset downsampling is needed when training a model on a low-resolution version of the original dataset~\cite{zhao2020diffaugment,karras2020training,zhang2020consistency} (e.g., $256$ for FFHQ or $128$ for ImageNet).
+Before, the target distribution was fixed, and differences were purely introduced during post-hoc metric evaluation.
+Now, the situation is much more intricate. \textit{Different resizing choices will result in different training distributions entirely}.

-In \reftbl{fid_256_models}, we train three different StyleGAN2 \cite{karras2020analyzing} (config-e) models following an identical procedure (official PyTorch implementation\footnote{https://github.com/NVlabs/stylegan2-ada} for 10k iterations) on FFHQ \cite{karras2019style}, with images that are resized to $256 \times 256$ using PIL Lanczos, PIL bilinear, and PyTorch bilinear filters.
-Note the the resizing functions $\resize_\text{FID}$ and $\resizefakeFID$ ($256\rightarrow299$) are \textit{upsampling} functions implemented with PIL bicubic.
-Here, interestingly, we observe that that the buggy PyTorch bilinear pre-processing results in \textit{lower} FID values.
-This indicates that unintuitively, using an incorrect pre-processing procedure can actually provide an easier-to-model distribution and an unfair advantage over researchers who use correct resizing functions.
+In \reftbl{fid_256_models}, we train three different StyleGAN2 \cite{karras2020analyzing} (config-e) models, following the official PyTorch implementation\footnote{https://github.com/NVlabs/stylegan2-ada} for 25k iterations.
+We resize FFHQ \cite{karras2019style} to $256$ using Naive Nearest, PIL--bicubic, PyTorch--bilinear, and TensorFlow--bilinear.
+We use the same PIL--bicubic function ($\resizerealFID$, $\resizefakeFID$) for FID evaluation; note that here, it is upsampling ($256\rightarrow299$).
+Qualitatively, using an aliased downsampling function produces a training distribution with visual artifacts for the generative model to mimic, likely different than the natural visual data we wish to model.
+Quantitatively, interestingly, we observe that that the aliased pre-processing results in \textit{lower} FID values.
+As the antialiased function better preserves signal in the original images, we hypothesize that retaining more information from the original input actually produces a more difficult distribution to model.